Local Area Place Making Policy

 - Demonstrate a commitment to reduce the adverse impacts of motor vehicles in the local street network and to improve road safety and residential amenity

 - Establish a framework to ensure the service to residents in investigating and installing traffic management treatments is streamlined and to ensure best use of Council’s limited funding and resources.

-Improvements implemented as part of a LATMS study can include physical treatments such as road cushions, raised intersections or road closures, and enforcement and education measures.
+Improvements implemented as part of a LAPM study can include physical treatments such as road cushions, raised intersections or road closures, and enforcement and education measures.

-There are 21 LATM precincts in Yarra.
+There are 21 LAPM precincts in Yarra.
 Council’s budget allocates approximately $200k per year for traffic management projects.